 On average, the Sneffels Highline hike takes about 6 hours, in either direction.
 However, if you do it counterclockwise you’ll get the steeper climbs out of the way first and have a long descent after you successfully hike over the pass.

-I’d recommend this loop only on a clear day (or get a pre-dawn start) as inclement weather and electric storms associated with the monsoonal flow are known to arrive without much warning in the afternoon throughout the summer months.
+This is one of those Telluride hikes that you should do only on a clear day (or get a pre-dawn start) as inclement weather and electric storms associated with the monsoonal flow are known to arrive without much warning in the afternoon throughout the summer months.
 Be sure to have the route directions well memorized or accessible on your phone, as there are quite a few trail junctions where choosing the correct fork is essential to your success.

 The trail begins amid aspen forest and crosses several small streams, ascends into high alpine meadows, and eventually into more rocky terrain as you approach 12,000 feet.
 A recent rockslide event made the trail a little bit more challenging to follow near the high saddle leading between upper Mill Creek and Pack Basin, but the section of true route finding is short.
 As mentioned above, I highly recommend having both the trail directions and a GPS mapping application like Gaia or CalTopo downloaded on your phone to ensure that you stay on track.